craftcms/docs/docs/4.x/config/db.md

 Environment overrides are covered in greater detail on the [configuration overview page](../config#environment-overrides).
 :::

-If you prefer to use your own environment variables in a static config file, create a `config/db.php` and return an array of settings (defined below), using [App::env()](craft4:craft\helpers\App::env()) to get the value of each environment variable.
+If you need to use your own environment variables in a config file (or connection details are provided via platform-specific keys), create `config/db.php` and return an explicit array of settings:

 ```php
 use craft\helpers\App;